 - Stay home if you are ill.
-(Please call in to the Volunteer and Community Resource Program Coordinator as soon as possible to advise us that you cannot come in.) - Maintain good personal hygiene and grooming. - Report your contagious illness to the Volunteer and Community Resource Program Coordinator. - Keep your hands away from your face. - Wash your hands before serving food.
+(Please call in to the Volunteer Office as soon as possible to advise us that you cannot come in.) - Maintain good personal hygiene and grooming. - Report your contagious illness to the Director of Volunteer Services. - Keep your hands away from your face. - Wash your hands before serving food.
 Use tongs and/or wear gloves to serve food. - Volunteers monitor and discourage residents from touching or eating other residents' food during recreational activities. - Most importantly Wash your hands frequently and well.